Fractured Magic: Chapter Twenty-Four

 “It’s all right,” Leandros assured her.

 “What happened?” she asked tentatively.
-She then waved her hands between them.
+Frantically, she waved her hands between them.
 “No, don’t answer that!
 That wasn’t one of my questions!”

 “It’s a matter of public record, so I won’t count it.
 He wanted the throne, tried to kill his own brother for it, and gave little thought to the lifetime of pain he was inflicting on his son in the process.”
 Leandros shrugged.
 “But there’s a novel based on the story; I’m sure Mr. Ranulf could tell you more.”

-Beside Leandros, Chia went carefully quiet, watching the alfar for his response.
-Neatly, Leandros side-stepped the question.
+Beside Leandros, Chia went conspicuously quiet, watching the alfar for his response.
+Leandros neatly side-stepped the question.
 “Aren’t you the Egil scholar?
 I’d expect you to know the stories.”

-“How can you be a liar when you haven’t said anything?”
+“How could you be a liar if you haven’t said anything?”
 Gareth asked.
 “Prince Nochdvor, please.
-Would you really rather hide away in a palace than tell us what happened?”
+You disappeared and made the world take Unity’s word for what happened.
+Now, Egil’s back.
+Will you hide away for another sixty years before you tell us the truth?”

-Leandros stepped closer.
-He towered over the shorter human.
-“I’ll tell you this, Mr. Ranulf: I held Egil in my arms as he bled out.
+Leandros stepped up to Gareth, until Gareth had to crane his neck to meet Leandros’ eye.
+“You want the truth, Mr. Ranulf?
+I held Egil in my arms as he bled out.
 I felt the moment his heart stopped.
-If I hid away, it had nothing to do with people like you, demanding answers they don’t deserve.
-If I hid away, it was because I was in mourning — and now, I’m left to question if that mourning was all for nothing.
-So watch where you direct your frustrations.”
+If I did hide, it wasn’t because of people like you, demanding answers they don’t deserve.
+It was because I was in mourning.
+If Egil’s death was a lie, I was made more the fool than anyone, so watch where you direct your frustrations.”

-Turning on his heel, Leandros kept walking, not waiting for the others to catch up.
-Chia kept pace with him, though, and gave his arm a comforting pat.
+“No, you didn’t,” Leandros said.
+He turned on his heel and stormed away, not waiting for the others to catch up.
+Chia kept pace with him; she gave his arm a comforting pat.
 “A lion cub,” she said.
 It felt like a peace offering.
 “That’s what you are.
 You’ll grow into your roar soon, I think.”

 “Hey!”
 Eresh said from behind them.
 “Chia, please pick a different one for me.”